rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **Creating Environment for Docker container based testing**
     -------------------------------------------------------

-	**IMPORTANT NOTE: Only built-in workflow engine is supported for docker container based deployment.
+	**IMPORTANT NOTE : Only built-in workflow engine is supported for docker container based deployment.
 Argo workflow engine can only be used in ONAP OOM based deployment.**

   - **DMaaP Server**
       ------------